caloni/journal/content/posts/reversing/index.md

 > When an object creation API such as CreateMutex is called for an object that already exists, the kernel automatically locates that object in the global table and returns a handle to it.
 Named objects are arranged in hierarchical directories, but the Win32 API restricts user-mode applications' access to these directories.

-> BaseNamedObjects This directory is where all conventional Win32 named objects, such as mutexes, are stored.
+> This directory (BaseNamedObjects) is where all conventional Win32 named objects, such as mutexes, are stored.
 All named-object Win32 APIs automatically use this directory—application programs have no control over this.

 > Some kernel objects are unnamed and are only identified by their handles or kernel object pointers.
 A good example of such an object is a thread object, which is created without a name and is only represented by handles (from user mode) and by a direct pointer into the object (from kernel mode).